SFDO-Tooling/Snowfakery/CONTRIBUTING.rst

 1. Fork the Snowfakery repo on GitHub.
 2. Clone your fork to your local workspace.
 3. Create and activate fresh virtual environment using virtualenv.
-(Google this if you don't know how)
+(Google this if you don't know how).
+If you name your virtualenv "myenv" then it will be ignored by by git due to our .gitignore file.
+Or you could make it outside of the project repo.
 4. Install development requirements::

     $ pip install -r requirements_dev.txt